hatchjaw/faust-ddsp/README.md

 #### Example: Two+ FCs

 Let's take a more complex example -- this example deals with the creation of a binary classifier (0 and 1 only).
 While this example focuses on binary classification, the underlying principles can be extended to regression tasks.
 For instance, a binary classifier could be adapted to predict whether an input waveform is sinusoidal or square (view the working of the same here -- [fc-3.dsp](./examples/experiments/fc-3.dsp)).
 This will help us understand the core workings of the backpropagation algorithm in this library.
-We will utilize a 3-layered FCL here.
+We will utilize a neural network composed of three FCLs here.
 The first layer contains 2 neurons, the second layer contains 3 neuron and the final layer is the output layer, containing 1 neuron.
 From this diagram, let us assume the first FCL to be $FC_{1}$, the second FCL to be $FC_{2}$ and the third FCL to be $FC_{3}$.
 The inputs for $FC_{1}$ are $x_{1}$ only.

 ![](./images/diff-threelayerfc.svg)